 The FSAV key provided by L-Soft is valid only as long as your paid maintenance contract for LISTSERV is up-to-date.
-If you discontinue LISTSERV maintenance, you must uninstall F-Secure Anti-Virus or purchase a separate key from F-Secure.
+If you discontinue LISTSERV maintenance, you must uninstall F Secure Linux Security, or purchase a separate key from F-Secure (although remember, without current LISTSERV maintenance, LISTSERV's anti-virus feature will not be activated).